amunozo/amunozo.github.io/index.md

 ## Alberto Muñoz-Ortiz

 PhD student in Natural Language Processing at **Universidade da Coruña**, Spain, under the supervision of [David Vilares](http://www.grupolys.org/~david.vilares/) and [Carlos Gómez-Rodríguez](http://www.grupolys.org/~cgomezr/).

 ### Research Interests
-- Low-resource setups and languages
+- **Low-resource setups and languages**: Studying the effect of limited data on NLP systems, developing tools to mitigate this.
-- Multilinguality
+- **Multilinguality**: Enhancing NLP models to handle multiple languages effectively.
-- Language models linguistic behavior
+- **Language models linguistic behavior**: Understanding how language models process and generate language.

-### Research collaborations
+### Research Collaborations
 - Visiting researcher at MaiNLP, LMU Munich, Germany, hosted by [Barbara Plank](https://bplank.github.io/) in Summer 2023.
+Studied the use of pixel-based approaches for multilingual language models

 ### Preprints
 #### 2024